How to Choose the Right Shoe For Running

 Choosing the right running shoe is important to prevent injuries.
-Footwear that is properly fitted can provide protection from overuse injuries, help an athlete avoid blisters and allow a more enjoyable running experience.
+Footwear that is properly fitted can provide protection from overuse injuries, help an athlete avoid blisters and provide a more enjoyable running experience.

-We talked with Laura Goldberg, MD, a UH sports medicine specialist with a special interest in running/endurance medicine, for some tips to choosing the running shoe best suited for you.
+Laura Goldberg, MD, a UH sports medicine specialist with a special interest in running/endurance medicine, provides some tips for choosing the running shoe best suited for you.

 A wet test can help determine if you have high arches, flat feet or neutral arches.
 Here’s how to do it.